trailmusic/Field/docs/notes/ui_performance_audit.md

 - [ ] Audit and set `setOpaque(true)` where applicable
 - [ ] Verify Group 2 layouts have no outer `reduced(...)`; keep zero gaps
 - [ ] Ensure texture caching for metallic/brush/noise where used
+ - [ ] Confirm overlay children are built once and not re-parented during slide
+ - [ ] Ensure overlay grids reflow only on size/scale change (dirty flag)
+ - [ ] Timer is the sole animation driver for overlay; no easing in layout

 ### Runtime verification steps
 - Repaint highlighting on (Debug): verify child-only repaint during drags
 - Interaction sweep: fast drags; confirm no creation/reparenting in logs
 - Timer sweep: disable meters/animations → baseline; re-enable at 15–30 Hz; confirm stability
 - Adaptive burst sweep: begin dragging any control; confirm editor timer rises to ~60 Hz during interaction and returns to ~30 Hz within ~150 ms after release; ensure CPU drops back accordingly.
+ - Group 2 overlay: toggle repeatedly and verify smooth slide with minimal repaints; check logs show no add/remove/reparent during slide and no `performLayout()` calls from the timer

 ---